franklinmoy3/dotfiles/preferences.md

 ## Enable 1440p HiDPI/Retina
 - Configure resolution, scale, HiDPI, refresh rate, HDR, etc. via **BetterDisplay**
+- To automatically apply/persist on restarts, BetterDisplay needs permission to run on login
+  - Open BetterDisplay and click on the settings icon at the bottom.
+  - In the General tab, check the box saying "Automatically launch on login"
 - On an Apple Silicon (e.g. M1 Pro) device, if you encounter any flickering, double-toggle HiDPI on BetterDisplay to mitigate the issue

 ## Configure AltTab